Heart, kidney and metabolic disease – shaping new diagnostic and treatment targets

 Session 2.
 Therapeutic targets in cardiorenal-metabolic disease

-Chair: Professor Indranil Dasgupta, Consultant in Renal Medicine and Hypertension, Heartlands Hospital, University Hospitals Birmingham
+Chair: Professor Indranil Dasgupta, Consultant in Renal Medicine and Hypertension, University Hospitals Birmingham NHS Foundation Trust; School of Health Sciences, University of Birmingham

-10:15 Research and clinical priorities for diabetic kidney disease and hypertension Dr Pauline Swift, Consultant Nephrologist, Epsom and St Helier University Hospitals NHS Trust
+10:15 Research and clinical priorities for diabetic kidney disease and hypertension Dr Pauline Swift, Consultant Nephrologist, Associate Medical Director for Research and Education, Epsom and St Helier University Hospitals NHS Trust; Cardio-Renal Metabolic co-lead for South West London

-10:35 Cardiorenal disease – targeting inflammation and fibrosis Professor Claire Hills, Chair of Renal Physiology, University of Lincoln
+10:35 Cardiorenal disease – targeting inflammation and fibrosis Professor Claire Hills, Professor of Renal Physiology and Head of the Cardio-Renal Team, University of Lincoln

-10:55 Who should we treat, with what, and when?
+10:55 IgA nephropathy - who should we treat, with what, and when?
 Professor Smeeta Sinha, Consultant Nephrologist, Salford Royal Hospital, Northern Care Alliance NHS Foundation Trust; Professor of Renal Medicine, University of Manchester

 11.15 Discussion